 Insert the J-curved end of the guidewire into the introducer needle, with the J curve facing inferiorly (ie, in the same direction as the needle bevel).

 Advance the guidewire through the needle and into the vein.
 You may use ultrasound guidance (either short- or long-axis) to verify the guidewire entering the vein.
 Do not force the wire; it should slide smoothly.
-Advance the wire 20 to about 23 cm or until ectopic heartbeats occur (withdraw from this point until ectopy stops).
+Advance the wire 20 to 23 cm or until ectopic heartbeats occur (withdraw from this point until ectopy stops).

 If you feel any resistance as you advance the guidewire, stop advancing it.
 Try to gently withdraw the wire slightly, rotate it slightly, and then readvance it, or try to gently withdraw the wire entirely, reestablish the needle tip within the vein (confirmed by venous blood return), and then reinsert the wire.